 6. Inspect the Condition of Your Motherboard

-If you’re still unsure whether your motherboard is receiving power, a thorough physical examination may be due.
+If you’re still unsure whether it’s receiving power, a thorough physical examination may be due.

 It’s time to disconnect all components connected to the motherboard and pull it out of your PC’s case.

-Inspect your motherboard closely for signs of physical damage.
+Inspect it closely for signs of physical damage.
 Here’s what you’re looking out for:

 - Visible decoloration.
 This indicates burns and damage due to extreme overheating.
 It can also be caused due to rusting and water damage.

 - Melted connectors.
 Extreme localized overheating can cause thin metal connectors to melt.
 This is usually the result of a short circuit.